giusguerrini/xwterm/doc/60-coding-conventions.md

 headers that the compiler must process every time.
 This happens because C++ makes the distribution of real precompiled libraries nearly impossible: you would need the same compiler, the same compilation options and the same environment that were used to compile the libraries.
 In short: C++ leaks an ABI.
 (What?
 Precompiled headers?
 Oh, please...).
+- You need non-copyable or non-movable objects because
+  - your usual habit is copying or moving objects, regardless their size and complexity, rather than moving or copying references.
+"Non-copying" and "non-moving" seem odd to you, so you feel the need to devise special expedients to highlight these cases.
+  - you do have pointers (even "smart" ones), but you prefer to declare single instances of objects whenever possible.
+That's why you also love that sort of fake references with ampersands, which I'd rather call "aliases".
-- You need non-copyable or non-movable objects because, instead of sharing some simple usage rules of your classes, you claim that the compiler should protect you and your team from errors in logic.
+  - instead of sharing some simple usage rules of your classes, you claim that the compiler should protect you and your team from errors in logic.
+  - you love convoluted language problems in general.
-- For the same reason, you want to limit the accessibility of your classes.
+- For the same reasons, you want to limit the accessibility of your classes.
 - And finally, you need to recompile everything every time because:
   - You can't reliably create precompiled libraries (see above).
   - Public C++ classes, including their private parts, must be declared completely in headers.
 "Information hiding" principle, where are you?